-Membership cards are electronically provided through MemberHub.
-If you have any questions about using MemberHub, please send an email to: info@floridapta.org.
+Membership cards are electronically provided through Givebacks.
+If you have any questions about using Givebacks, please send an email to: info@floridapta.org.

-Upon receipt of your 2022-2023 New and Returning Officer's information online on our website, PTA will send an email to provide direction and information on how to log into memberhub.com.
+Upon receipt of your 2023-2024 New and Returning Officer's information online on our website, FLPTA will send an email to provide directions and information on how to log into Givebacks.com.

-What are some of the advantages of MemberHub with regard to membership dues?
+What are some of the advantages of Givebacks concerning membership dues?

-- After setting up your local unit information on MemberHub, you can now make an electronic payment to Florida PTA for your State and National membership dues through the payment processor. - If you are NOT making dues payments through MemberHub, dues payments by check should be made payable to Florida PTA and mailed with the standard State and National Dues Payment Form available on our website: www.floridapta.org under Forms. - If you sold less than 10 members in one month, it is not cost effective to send a dues check to Florida PTA in that month.
-You may hold your payment and submit dues when you have collected dues for at least 10 members. - Members can now purchase a membership online on your MemberHub and print their own membership card which is emailed in PDF format. - When memberships are purchased with cash or check at your school, you enter their information on MemberHub and email a PDF membership card to them or you can print the card for them.
+• After setting up your local unit information on Givebacks, you can now electronically pay Florida PTA for your State and National membership dues through the payment processor.

+- If you are NOT making dues payments through Givebacks, dues payments by check should be made payable to Florida PTA and mailed with the standard State and National Dues Payment Form available on our website: www.floridapta.org under Forms. - If you sold less than ten members in one month, sending a dues check to Florida PTA in that month is not cost-effective.
+You may hold your payment and submit dues when you have collected dues for at least ten members. - Members can now purchase a membership online on your Givebacks and print their membership card, which is emailed in PDF format. - When memberships are purchased with cash or a check at your school, you enter their information on Givebacks and email a PDF membership card to them, or you can print the card for them.

-All local unit PTA members are also members of Florida PTA and National PTA.
-This membership fee supports PTA mission implementation, such as advocacy at school district, state and federal levels, as well as programs like Reflections or School of Excellence Grants.
-State & National Membership dues pay for ongoing support for leaders like you-such as support and assistance from the Florida PTA office staff, the Florida PTA Kit of Materials, National PTA Local PTA Leader Kit, and National PTA eLearning courses.
+All local unit PTA members are also Florida PTA and National PTA members.
+This membership fee supports PTA mission implementation, such as advocacy at school district, state, and federal levels and programs like Reflections or School of Excellence Grants.
+State & National Membership dues pay for ongoing support for leaders like you-such as support and assistance from the Florida PTA office staff, the Florida PTA Kit of Materials, the National PTA Local PTA Leader Kit, and National PTA eLearning courses.